 Rick Blackwell is a charter member of the Louisville-Jefferson County Metro Council.
-He was re-elected in 2004, 2008, 2012, 2016 and 2020 and represents the areas Pleasure Ridge Park, Riverport, and parts of Valley Station and Iroquois neighborhoods.
+He was re-elected in 2004, 2008, 2012, 2016 and 2020 and represents Pleasure Ridge Park and parts of the Riverport, Valley Station and Shively neighborhoods.

-Councilman Blackwell has served in a number of leadership roles on the council.
-He has been elected Caucus Chair and in 2007 was elected President of the Council.
-In 2011, he was selected as Chair of the Redistricting Committee to redistrict the 26 Metro Council district boundaries.
+Councilman Blackwell has served in several leadership roles while on the council including Caucus Chair, President of the Council (2007), Chair of the Redistricting Committee (2011), and was a member of the Redistricting Committee (2021) to assist with the redistricting of the 26 Metro Council district boundaries.

-In 2021, the Councilman serves as Chair of the Metro Council’s Appropriations Committee.
-He is also a member of the Government Oversight & Audit Committee and the Parks and Sustainability Committee.
+In 2023, he will Chair the newly merged Budget and Appropriations Committee.
+He is also a member of the Government Oversight/Audit and Appointments Committee.